UX Best Practices for Your Ecommerce WebsiteBy Eric Lian · 31st January, 2019

-When scrolling through a website, most of the people will leave the website simply because there is nothing attractive or easy-to-use, even when the content is resourceful.
+When scrolling on a website, even when the content is resourceful, most of the people will leave the website simply because there layout is not attractive or it's not so user-friendly.
 Hence, UX becomes an important determining factor for your visitor to decide whether to stay and convert or leave at first glance.

 But what exactly is UX?

-To put it into simpler words, UX (User Experience) is all about the enhancing the experiences of website visitors in your store and in turns, build customer’s satisfaction and loyalty.
+To put it into simpler terms, UX (User Experience) is all about enhancing the experiences of website visitors in your store and, in turns, build customer’s satisfaction and loyalty.

 It may sound intimidating because it’s a work that requires coding or programming knowledge, but that’s not entirely true.
 There are still practices that online business owners can take into account in order to maximize your website value.
 Let’s jump right into it.